novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 {{ resize_image(path="ann-in-scala-1/images/deep-learning.png", width=600, height=600, op="fit") }}

-_Deep Learning_ is a part of machine learning methods which are based on artificial neural networks.
+_Deep Learning_ is a group of machine learning methods which are based on artificial neural networks.
 Some of the deep learning architectures are deep neural networks.
 Deep neural network is an artificial neural network (ANN further) with multiple layers between the input and output layers.
 There are different types of neural networks, but they always have neurons, synapses, weights, biases and functions.